PATIAT/like-a-local/README.md

   - Genuine reviews could be displayed on the website or via a third party widget such as Trust Pilot.

+### Updates

+  - The most-visited page could be updated based on recent clients favourite and most loved destinations during their visit.
+This could be displayed as a "last updated: 17/01/2023" tage on the page following an update to co-ordinates in the code itself.

 # Technologies Used

 ## Languages Used